-Customer usage of our products is generally outside of our control and therefore it is difficult to accurately predict customers' usage levels.
+Customer usage of our products depends on factors generally outside of our control, including macroeconomic conditions, so it is difficult to accurately predict customers' usage levels.
 The loss of customers or reductions in their usage levels of our products may each have a negative impact on our business, results of operations and financial condition.
-Our Dollar-Based Net Expansion Rate may decline in the future if customers are not satisfied with our products and related customer service experience, the value proposition of our products or our ability to meet their needs and expectations.
+Our Dollar-Based Net Expansion Rate has recently stabilized as compared to prior periods, but it may decline in the future if customers are not satisfied with our products and related customer service experience, the value proposition of our products or our ability to meet their needs and expectations, or due to macroeconomic conditions or reductions in customers' budgets.
 If a significant number of customers cease using, or reduce their usage of our products, including due to cost-saving measures in the face of macroeconomic uncertainty or changes in the competitive landscape, then we may be required to spend significantly more on sales and marketing than we currently expect in order to maintain or increase revenue from customers.
 Such additional sales and marketing expenditures could adversely affect our business, results of operations and financial condition.

-If we are unable to attract new customers in a cost-effective manner, sell additional products to our existing customers or develop new products and enhancements to our products that achieve market acceptance then our business, results of operations and financial condition would be adversely affected.
+If we are unable to attract new customers or sell additional products to our existing customers in a cost-effective manner, our business, results of operations and financial condition would be adversely affected.

-To grow our business, we must continue to attract new customers in a cost-effective manner, increase revenue from existing customers, and increase gross margins, each of which depends in part on our ability to enhance and improve our existing products, increase adoption and usage of our products, and introduce new products, particularly products with higher gross margins.
+To grow our business, we must continue to attract new customers in a cost-effective manner, increase revenue from existing customers, and increase gross profits, each of which depends in part on our ability to increase adoption and usage of our products, and successfully market new products, including products with higher gross margins, in a cost-effective manner.
 We use a variety of marketing channels to promote our products and platform, such as developer events and developer evangelism, search engine marketing and optimization, regional customer events, email campaigns, billboard advertising and public relations initiatives.
 If the costs of the marketing channels we use increase, then we may choose to use alternative and less expensive channels, which may not be as effective as the channels we currently use.
-We have made in the past, and may make in the future, significant expenditures and investments in new marketing campaigns, and we cannot guarantee that any such investments will lead wider adoption of our products or to the cost-effective acquisition of additional customers.
-If we are unable to maintain effective marketing programs, then our ability to efficiently attract new customers could be adversely affected and we may not be able to attract the number and types of new customers we are seeking.
+We have made in the past, and may make in the future, significant expenditures and investments of time and resources in new marketing campaigns and sales motions, and we cannot guarantee that any such investments will lead to wider adoption of our products or to the cost-effective acquisition of additional customers.
+In addition, new products that we develop may require increasingly sophisticated and more costly sales efforts and result in a longer sales cycle.
+If we are unable to maintain effective marketing programs, our ability to efficiently attract new customers could be adversely affected, and we may not be able to attract the number and types of new customers we are seeking.
+In addition, we are continuing to improve and expand our use of self-service capabilities, particularly for our Communications API customers, which may not be as effective as we anticipate in driving adoption or increased usage of our products.
+If we are unable to successfully increase adoption and usage of our existing and new products, or if our efforts to increase the usage of our products are more expensive or time-consuming than we expect, then our business, results of operations and financial condition would be adversely affected.